schvoy/mail-template-bundle/README.md

 composer require schvoy/mail-template-bundle
 ```

-### Define the required environment variables
+### Required environment variables

 * MAILER_SENDER_ADDRESS
 * MAILER_SENDER_NAME
 * MAILER_SIGNATORY

+## What is MailType?

+Imagine `MailTypes` as different kind of emails such as: registration email, forgotten password email etc.

+For each type of emails that you want to send you need to create an individual `MailType`.

+For each `MailTypes` you could choose a base: TwigBased or DoctrineBased.
+These trait determines how get the content for the email.

-## Usage
+## TwigBased emails

-### Twig based emails

-Twig based emails can be easily used to send translated emails with a custom design.
+A `TwigBased` emails can be easily used to send translated emails with a custom template.

 #### Creating new twig based email type

-You just need to create your own `MailType`.
-Imagine `MailTypes` as different kind of emails such as: registration email, forgotten password email etc.
-For each type of emails that you want to send you need to create a new `MailType`.

-Twig based emails will automatically populated based on the `$translationKeyPath` value.
+Twig based emails will automatically populated based on the `$key` value.

 ```php
 <?php